jhsklover/experiental-learning-technology-and-ai/week-04-model-comparison/report.md

 ## Next Steps

-Given that the Hugging Face sentiment and zero-shot models did not produce accurate results across all records, those would not be suitable to use for data analysis.
+Given that the Hugging Face Sentiment and Zero-Shot models did not produce accurate results across all records, those would not be suitable to use for data analysis.
 I would expand upon this experiment by testing a larger collection of records, with a more expansive group of classifications, since results can fall outside of "fraudulent activity", "routine transaction", and "requires review": there could be options for neutral but leaning toward negative or positive.
 I think that HF Zero-Shot has potential, but the model used provided inaccurate results; I'd like to replace it with a different model, such as MoritzLaurer/DeBERTa-v3-base-mnli, or roberta-large-mnli.